iboard/yarb/REFACTORING_NOTES.md

 #### Commit: [Disabled Turbolinks](https://github.com/iboard/yarb/commit/e8afa42805baca0115870724efed3b405d6036eb)

 > HTML5 video-tags works on the first load of the site.
 But then,
-> when clicking around –_with turbolinks active_– and return to the
+> when clicking around _–with turbolinks active–_ and return to the
 > same page containing a video already shown before, this videos will not
 > work anymore unless you press the browser's reload-button.